TEAMuP-dev/audacitorch/README.md

 ## Example - Exporting a Pretrained [S2T](https://huggingface.co/facebook/s2t-medium-librispeech-asr) model

-See this [example notebook](notebooks/labeler-example.ipynb), where we serialize a pretrained speech to text trasnformer from Facebook.
+See this [example notebook](notebooks/labeler-example.ipynb), where we serialize a pretrained speech to text transformer from Facebook.

 ---